BRAIN CT SCANNER

 We are partnered with the Australian Stroke Alliance to bring our disruptive technology into commercialisation with grant funding from the Medical Research Future Fund.
 In Stage 1 of the program and under clinical guidance of the ASA at the Melbourne Brain Centre, we successfully completed imaging trials on cadavers using our electronic X-ray tubes in a simulated array of static multi-source X-ray to deliver cone-beam tomographic images, reconstructed with early algorithms that we developed.

-Stage 2 of the collaboration commences in August 2021 with a planned 3 to 4 year duration.
+Stage 2 of the collaboration commenced in September 2021 with a planned 3 to 4 year duration.
 In this phase, we will continue to leverage our established relationships with Fujifilm, the Johns Hopkins University in Baltimore, USA, MADA Health Collab Team in Melbourne and the Melbourne Brain Centre to develop clinical image verification prototypes that will be tested at the Royal Melbourne Hospital by neurosurgeons acting as clinical advisors to the ASA, to further develop and refine image reconstruction algorithms and software so that image quality exceeds the current Mobile Stroke Unit benchmark standard of care.
 In addition we will perform the necessary engineering development, prototype construction and vehicle integration to meet operational requirements for in-vehicle trials at the end of this phase.
 A successful outcome will deliver all of the technical file documentation and clinical studies for medical device regulatory submission and set the path for commercialisation of this and future ultra-portable CT modalities for Micro-X.